-Eliminate the wriggles and the night wakings that follow with these simple tips to stopping toddlers from getting out of their sleeping bags at night.
-Just keep in mind, that sleeping bags are only intended to be used the way manufacturer’s instruct, and using them in an alternative way may not be safe.
+Eliminate the wriggles and the night wakings that follow with these simple tips to stopping toddlers from getting out of their bags at night.
+Just keep in mind, that sleeping sacks are only intended to be used the way manufacturer’s instruct, and using them in an alternative way may not be safe.

-We asked our Facebook community to tell us their clever tips to stop kids from taking their sleeping bags off and these are what they said.
+We asked our Facebook community to tell us their clever tips to stop kids from taking their bags off and these are what they said.

-Lots of mums swear by this idea – simply turn the sleeping bag inside out.
+Lots of mums swear by this idea – simply turn the bag inside out.
 The zip will now be against the skin so pop a singlet or top on to protect bubs delicate skin.

 “My 19 month old gets naked constantly – she can take off any type of clothing.
 So I just put her sleeping bag on backwards over her PJs then she can’t undo the zip.
 Sometimes she figures if she pulls hard enough at the neck it will unzip but mostly she stays nice and warm!” – Amy Laming

-“Put the sleeping bag on back to front.
+“Put the bag on back to front.
 So she won’t be able to reach the zipper!” – Natalie Vinas-Bell

 Ah, the good, ol’ nappy pin – what isn’t it good for?!
 Just make sure you’re using a special nappy pin that closes at the top so little fingers can’t open that too.

 “My son was a Houdini too.
 I put a nappy pin through the zipper tapes, so he couldn’t undo it.” – Elizabeth McEwan